Llangollen International Musical Eisteddfod: Pavilion

+The Llangollen Eisteddfod had always been held in a large temporary tent, but, in the 1980s, this was proving to be inadequate.
+In 1985 a Development Board began to raise funds to build a permanent venue.
+A permanent pavilion was erected in the early 1990s, led by Clwyd County Council, to stage the eisteddfod and be available for the rest of the year for other events.
+The pavilion had a 400-seat theatre and a 1500-seat auditorium, which could be expanded to include an additional 3000 people by using a temporary tent structure.

+In 2025 the Arts Council of Wales gave £166,000 to update the pavilion, particularly with new sound and lighting systems.

 Motto

 The Welsh motto of the International Eisteddfod, "Byd gwyn fydd byd a gano.
 Gwaraidd fydd ei gerddi fo", was composed by the poet T. Gwynn Jones in 1946, a few months after the eisteddfod was established.
 It has appeared on the Eisteddfod trophies, artwork and various artefacts of the eisteddfod for 75 years.
 It is usually translated as: "Blessed is a world that sings.
 Gentle are its songs."

 However the word gwyn has a number of meanings, for example "white" as well as "pure" or "holy", and it is used many times in the Bible, for example in the Beatitudes, to translate the Greek word μακάριοι, where English uses "blessed".
 It is said that Gwynn Williams was referring to this in selecting the motto.
 However in March 2023, it appeared that the motto was being misinterpreted by English speakers to mean the colour "white".
 There was a proposal for the eisteddfod to change its motto, but there was a wave of opposition to this, and it did not proceed.